opencadc/docker-base/cadc-tomcat/README.md

 The container expects that a directory is attached to /conf and containing the following:

+## catalina.properties
-## catalina.properties : system properties required by tomcat and application(s)
+System properties required by tomcat:

 tomcat.connector.scheme=https

 tomcat.connector.proxyName=<SSL terminator host name>

 tomcat.connector.proxyPort=443

 Additional system properties to configure the application are also added here.

-## cadcproxy.pem : optional proxy certificate
+## cadcproxy.pem
-This certificate is used to use to make some priviledged server-to-server calls (A&A support).
+This optional certificate is used to use to make some priviledged server-to-server calls (A&A support).

 ## building it
 docker build -t cadc-tomcat -f Dockerfile .